How It Works: Machines by Geek Kids app for iPhone and iPad

 What a rip off of 1.99 for an app such as this for a 76 year old guy.

-Very disappointed.
 Little more than a VERY simple 3D puzzle.
-No explanation of components or function.
-NOT worth $2

 My 5 year old loves this app.
 It could be even better if there was some way to identify what each part was (either a voiceover or with text).
 But we love it!